Close Menu

 • Charcoal and matte black: a sharper, more graphic combination for modern rooms

-• Olive green: layering greens creates depth when used carefully
+• Olive green: Layering greens creates depth when used carefully

 Colors to avoid pairing with sage green include bright white (too cold and stark), neon or saturated tones (they overwhelm the subtlety of sage), and cool grays with strong blue undertones, which can push the room toward dull.